 The record layout and data element specifications are available for download at http://mhcc.maryland.gov/mhcc/pages/apcd/apcd_mcdb/apcd_mcdb_data_submission.aspx, and are an integral part of this manual.
 A Frequently Asked Questions guide (FAQ) about the data submission process has been provided in Appendix F.

-Field IDs are given file designations in order to allow payers and MHCC to communicate problems with fields that exist in multiple files.
+Field IDs are given file designations in order to allow payers and the MHCC to communicate problems with fields that exist in multiple files.
 For example, Patient Year and Month of Birth in the Professional Services file is known as Field ID P004, while the same field in the Institutional file is Field ID I004.
 Please note that field index IDs are consistent across years.
 For example, Fields I145 through Field I166 were removed from the layout in 2016, thus these index numbers do not exist in 2016 and later years.

-SPECIAL CONSIDERATIONS for 2018 MCDB DATA SUBMISSIONS
+SPECIAL CONSIDERATIONS for 2019 MCDB DATA SUBMISSIONS